AngiSchl/Angis2048/README.md

 # ANGIS 2048 Game :tada:
-Welcome to my version of the classic game 2048! :wave: This adaptation retains the original gameplay mechanics but offers a slightlz different visual style for a fresh gaming experience.
-There is a high score tracking integrated.
-So you can compete with other players!
+Welcome to my version of the classic game 2048! :wave: This adaptation retains the original gameplay mechanics but offers a slightly different visual style for a fresh gaming experience.
+High score tracking is integrated, so you can compete with other players!
 Check out the current highest score (./high_score.txt).
-So go ahead and aim for the stars :sparkles: :trophy:
+Go ahead and aim for the stars :sparkles: :trophy:

 ## How to Play
-Simply run the game and enjoy! :smile: The game ends if the field is fully populated - try to reach a new Highscore!
+Simply run the game and enjoy! :smile: The game ends when the field is fully populated—try to reach a new high score!

 ## Code Structure
 ### Main Game Loop